101arrowz/fflate/README.md

 ## Why fflate?
 `fflate` (short for fast flate) is the **fastest, smallest, and most versatile** pure JavaScript compression and decompression library in existence, handily beating [`pako`](https://npmjs.com/package/pako), [`tiny-inflate`](https://npmjs.com/package/tiny-inflate), and [`UZIP.js`](https://github.com/photopea/UZIP.js) in performance benchmarks while being multiple times more lightweight.
 Its compression ratios are often better than even the original Zlib C library.
 It includes support for DEFLATE, GZIP, and Zlib data.
 Data compressed by `fflate` can be decompressed by other tools, and vice versa.

-In addition to the base decompression and compression APIs, `fflate` supports high-speed ZIP compression and decompression for an extra 3 kB.
+In addition to the base decompression and compression APIs, `fflate` supports high-speed ZIP file archiving for an extra 3 kB.
 In fact, the compressor, in synchronous mode, compresses both more quickly and with a higher compression ratio than most compression software (even Info-ZIP, a C program), and in asynchronous mode it can utilize multiple threads to achieve over 3x the performance of any other utility.

 |                             | `pako` | `tiny-inflate`         | `UZIP.js`             | `fflate`                       |
 |-----------------------------|--------|------------------------|-----------------------|--------------------------------|